Experts + Insiders:

 So while it might be a stretch to say that Dane was destined for a job guiding and designing trips around the world, his career path should come as no surprise.

-“Through university, I worked my tail off doing everything I could to pay for travel, from bussing tables in nightclubs to tree-planting up north, then I moved to Africa upon graduating and have been nomadic ever since,” he explains.
+“Through university, I worked my tail off doing everything I could to pay for travel, from bussing tables in nightclubs to tree-planting in Northern Ontario, then I moved to Africa after graduating and have been on the move ever since,” he explains.

-He’s become an expert in all corners of the globe, including Chile, one of earth’s southernmost points, and Newfoundland, not far from the arctic waters of Canada’s east coast.
-With a career that has spanned the planet, he’s already racked up a lifetime worth of stories.
-So what was his most memorable?
+He’s become an expert in all corners of the globe, from Ireland to Sri Lanka, and with a career that has spanned the planet, he’s racked up a lifetime worth of stories.

 Vital Stats:

-Countries lived in: Canada, Australia, South Africa, United Kingdom
+Countries lived in: Canada, Australia, West & South Africa, United Kingdom

 Trips guided: 35-40